SimonMaracine/checkers-engine/tests/results/commentary.md

 ## 11.1 black vs 12.1 white | match--Dec-11--17-43-22--2024.json

 The match ended up still being equal.
 A smaller TT size didn't help.

+## 11.1 black vs 12.2 white | match--Dec-12--00-43-24--2024.json

+Engine 12.2 won the match.
+It seems that a larger TT is actually better, but not by much.
+It is still a mistery to me that fact that engine 12.2 still searched on average a bit shallower.